 Fool's Gold is an 2008 American adventure-romance film directed by Andy Tennant and starring Matthew McConaughey and Kate Hudson, reuniting them after How to Lose a Guy in 10 Days, alongside Donald Sutherland, Ray Winstone, and Kevin Hart.

 Finn Finnegan (McConaughey) is a treasure hunter searching for a sunken Spanish galleon, the Aurelia, that was lost at sea with the 1715 Treasure Fleet.
 During his search to find the galleon and its treasure, his wife Tess (Hudson) divorces him.
-Tess has been working as a steward on a yacht owned by multi-millionaire Nigel Honeycutt (Sutherland).
-Finn finds a clue to the location of the treasure and manages to get on Nigel Honeycutt's yacht The Precious Gem and convince him and his daughter Gemma (Alexis Dziena) to join (and fund) the search for the treasure.
+Tess has been working as a stewardess on a yacht owned by multi-millionaire Nigel Honeycutt (Sutherland).
+Finn finds a clue to the location of the treasure and manages to get on Nigel Honeycutt's yacht The Precious Gem and convince him and his daughter Gemma (Alexis Dziena) to join (and finance) the search for the treasure.
 But Finn's mentor, Moe Fitch (Winstone), and Bigg Bunny (Hart), a gangster, are intent on finding the treasure first.

 This film features examples of:

 - Affectionate Parody: Of the "treasure hunting adventure" genre.
-The Adventurer Archaeologist is a flat broke dreamer, his ex-wife wants out after searching for years with nothing to show for it, their investors are a doddering millionaire and his vapid Spoiled Brat of a daughter, and the Loan Shark is a rapper.
+The Adventurer Archaeologist is a flat broke dreamer, his ex-wife wants out after searching for seven years with nothing to show for it, their investors are a doddering millionaire and his vapid Spoiled Brat of a daughter, and the Loan Shark is a rapper.

 - Amusing Injuries: Finn should have died from intracranial bleeding 30 minutes into the movie.